Illinois

 International Investment Creates Jobs in Illinois

-• In 2022 (latest data available), foreign-controlled companies employed 378,000 Illinois workers.
-Major sources of foreign investment in Illinois included the United Kingdom, Japan and Germany.
+• In 2023 (latest data available), foreign-controlled companies employed an estimated 384 thousand workers in Illinois.
+Major sources of foreign investment in Illinois included the United Kingdom, Germany, and Japan.

 Illinois’s Major Metropolitan Areas Benefit from Exporting